justthatpixel/Cat-API/README.md

 # Raihan's Readme

 A quick guide on how to start the project & a look into possible next.

+The frontend & backend are both in src folder for your convenience.
 Have fun! ✨

 ## Running the backend